-Abigail is a very experienced Police Officer and comes from a very varied investigative background.
-Abigail has worked within two UK police forces and also has worked overseas at Charles Sturt University, New South Wales, Australia as 'Subject Coordinator' for Police as Investigators 3 subject which forms part of the Associate Degree in Policing Practice (2012-2015).
+Abigail has a wealth of UK and International policing experince.
+A former Police Officer of 19yrs service, Abigail has worked for the Metropolitan Police (2001 - 2012), Hertfordshire Constabulary (2015-2020) and also with New South Wales Police, Australia, where she worked overseas for Charles Sturt University, New South Wales, as 'Subject Coordinator' for Police as Investigators 3 subject which forms part of the Associate Degree in Policing Practice (2012-2015).
+In 2018, Abigail worked for the Open University Policing team on a 12 month secondment.

 Abigail’s background with the Metropolitan Police (2001 - 2012) includes working in the Criminal Investigation Department, Major Incident Room, Intelligence Unit , Burglary Squad and the Serious Sexual Offences Investigations Team.
 Abigail has supervised a team within the Community Safety Unit (Domestic Violence, Honour Based Violence and Hate Crime) and has been a ‘Harm, Opportunity and Threat’ supervisor.
 As a Detective Sergeant, Abigail has also worked on a uniform response team where she has provided guidance and leadership to uniform officers dealing with the initial evidence gathering at scenes of priority crime, critical incidents and suspicious deaths.
 In 2009, Abigail received both a court and Borough Commanders Commendation for Detective ability.